John McLean (athlete): Missouri

 In 1903, McLean was hired as the head football coach at the University of Missouri.
 He coached the Missouri Tigers for three years (1903–1905) and compiled an overall record of 9–17–1.
 In 1906, McLean became involved in a scandal that resulted in his dismissal as Missouri's head coach.
 Evidence was presented that Akerson, the star fullback on Missouri's 1904 team, was a professional who had been "hired" to serve on the team.
 Akerson had previously played at Knox and went on to become "one of the best individual players who was ever a member of a Tiger team."
 McLean paid Akerson $250 out of his own pocket, and several alumni from Kansas City were to have shared the expense.
 However, the others "welched," and when McLean wrote to them requesting that they pay their share, they turned over the correspondence to the university's athletic director.
 The news created "a real sensation" that resulted in McLean's being "dismissed in disgrace."
 A Nebraska newspaper called it "the biggest scandal in the history of Missouri athletics," and some even called for the abolition of football at the school.

+Family and death

+McLean married to Sarah Georgiana Grant on April 29, 1910, in St. Paul, Minnesota.
+He died on June 4, 1955.